CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-2-customization.md

 ![APIM Notification Template Edit](media2/06.png)

-### Click on Next from the lower right corner to move on to the next page.
+### Click on Next from the lower right corner to move on to the next page for further tasks.